 Children under 12 should not cross the road alone.
-They still don't understand danger and can't judge how far away a car is or how fast it's moving.
+They still do not understand danger and cannot judge how far away a car is or how fast it's moving.

 Walking with children